akv2/MaxImage/readme.md

 ## Changelog:

 Version 2.0.3:
-* Added "noBackgroundPosition" option that forces the plugin to run without using CSS3's background-position
+* Added "noBackgroundCSS" option that forces the plugin to run without using CSS3's background-position

 Version 2.0.2:
 * Added "fillElement" option that provides the ability to constrain your slideshow to a container element (not just the window)